-Women in Mauritania have been legally entitled to own land since the 1983 land reform and all the legal texts adopted since then make no distinction between sexes.
+Women in Mauritania have been entitled to own land since the 1983 land reform and all the legal texts adopted since then make no distinction between sexes.

-In practice, however, women are particularly disadvantaged in accessing land ownership, as they represented only 7.9% of registered title holders in 2015.
-Of the 49 women interviewed for this study, only one claims to own a piece of land: Ammar Jewda from the village of Bowel 1 received a piece of land from her husband.
-She has since started the process of obtaining the land title.
+In practice, however, women are particularly disadvantaged in acquiring land ownership, for instance they represented only 7.9% of registered title holders in 2015.
+Of the 49 women interviewed for this study, only one claims to own a piece of land: Ammar Jewda from the village of Bowel 1 received a piece of land from her husband and is currently in the process of becoming the registered title holder.

-There is no legal measure to remedy this de facto imbalance in access.
+There is no legal measure to remedy this de facto imbalance.
 This is due to several factors:

-- Women are often more affected by poverty and lack of education, which reinforces the difficulties of attaining land ownership (impossibility of buying land, lack of knowledge around land law, etc.). - Women are kept away from the decision-making spheres and therefore do not have the opportunity to make their voice heard when it comes to distributing or redistributing land resources or to advance their cause at other levels.
+- Women are often more affected by poverty and lack of education, which reinforces the difficulties of attaining land ownership (impossibility of buying land, lack of knowledge around land law, etc.). - Women are kept away from the spheres of decision-making and therefore do not have the opportunity to make their voice heard when it comes to distributing/redistributing land or to advance their cause at other levels.

 In addition, it is important to understand the extent to which communities are competing with one another for land.
-Access to land for agriculture or for grazing impacts not only survival, but also the definition of identity, regardless of ethnicity or gender.
-This defines the relationships between individuals, their means of integration and development through access to natural resources.
+Access to land for agriculture or grazing impacts not only their ability to provide for themselves and their families, but also their definition of identity, regardless of ethnicity or gender.
+This can have a big impact on relationships between individuals, including the degree of integration and development.

-Also, in rural areas where the state administration is less present, traditional notions of property ownership take precedence over land law.
-When communities consider that their land is under threat, this reinforces their tendency to "land protectionism", to the detriment of women.
+Moreover, in rural areas where the state administration is less present, traditional notions of property ownership take precedence over land law.
+When communities consider that their land is under threat, this reinforces their tendency for 'land protectionism', usually to the detriment of women.
 "Most communities deprive women of land inheritance to prevent family property from falling into the hands of people from outside the group by way of succession".

-In certain situations, such as a divorce, widowhood or inheritance, women are often ignored or forced to give up their share, whether by tradition, family or community pressure not to 'scatter' the land concerned, to protect family harmony or to maintain the rights of male descendants.
+In certain situations, such as a divorce, widowhood or inheritance, women are often ignored or forced to give up their share, whether by tradition, family, or community pressure not to 'scatter' the land concerned, to protect family harmony and/or maintain the rights of male descendants.
 Women thus operate a mechanism of sacrifice and renunciation.

-This is evident in the literature on the subject, but also in the interviews conducted for this study.
+This is evident in the existing literature, but also in the interviews conducted for this study.
 In the interviews, men claim that women "...have the right, but they don't claim it", and women add "we sacrifice ourselves so that our children can inherit land."